Management Structure

 Group company governance and performance assessment

 • Kirin Holdings formulates and promotes Group strategy, monitors all Group businesses, and creates synergies across the Group.
-Each Kirin Group company is located close to its customers and stakeholders and administers its operations autonomously and speedily with full authority to make business execution decisions tailored to their specific strategies.
+Each Kirin Group company is located close to its consumers and stakeholders and administers its operations autonomously and speedily with full authority to make business execution decisions tailored to their specific strategies.
 Kirin Holdings seats a director on each company’s Board of Directors to help maintain a high level of corporate governance.

 • Until 2021, return on assets (ROA) and earnings before income tax (EBIT) for each company, which is directly linked to return on invested capital (ROIC), were used as the performances evaluation indicators for operating companies, and ROIC and business profit are used as unified indicators from 2022.